-Employee reviews and employee review sites are an invaluable resource for job-seekers.
-If you’re looking for a job and wondering what it’s like to work at a prospective company, you should take advantage of all the places online where you can hear from employees reviewing their workplaces.
-Gone are the days when you only heard a one-way message from the employers themselves.
+Employer reviews and employee review sites are an invaluable resource for job-seekers.
+If you’re looking for a job and wondering what it’s like to work at a prospective company, you should take advantage of all the places online where you can hear from employees leaving user reviews of their workplaces.
+Gone are the days when you only heard a one-way message from the employers themselves within employee performance reviews.

-Here are 11 places you can go to see anonymous employee reviews, (other than Fairygodboss of course):
+And here are 11 additional places you can go to see anonymous employee reviews:

 2. Indeed.
 Best known for aggregating millions of jobs across the internet by scraping websites that list open positions, Indeed also provide job reviews where users rank their employers with according to a 5-star scale and list pros and cons.

 3. Vault.
 Vault came into prominence with it’s industry rankings, that were based on employee survey answers.
 Currently, Vault will provide access to premium research offerings in exchange for employee reviews and their reviews require employees to leave “uppers” and “downers” as well as comments about their current or former employers.